opticspy/lightpipes/sphinx-sources/resonator_geometric_optics.rst

    constant which turns out to be dependent on the wavelength.
 By comparison with the physical optics solution we will find this constant as well.

+All details about ABCD matrices, solving the wave equation, etc. can be found in for example:
+"Lasers" by: Anthony E. Siegman (1986).

 ABCD matrix formulation to describe the propagation of rays.
 ============================================================